MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M14_Automating_infrastructure_deployments_in_the_Cloud_with_Terraform.md

 1. Terraform tool installer task is used to install  a specified version of Terraform from the Internet or the tools cache and prepends it to the PATH of the Azure Pipelines Agent (hosted or private).
 1. In the list of tasks of the **Dev** stage, select and review the **Install Terraform** task.
 This task installs the Terraform version you designate.

-    > **Note**: The When running Terraform in automation, the focus is usually on the core plan/apply cycle, which consists of the following three stages:
+    > **Note**: The When running Terraform in automation, the focus is usually on the core plan/apply cycle, which typically consists of the following three stages:

     1. Initializing the Terraform working directory.
     1. Producing a plan for modifying current configuration to match the desired configuration.